bbugyi200/cookie/README.md

 configuration file, markup file, etc....
 After TARGET has been initialized, it is opened in vim.

-This project was inspired by [cookiecutter](https://github.com/audreyr/cookiecutter).
+This project was inspired by [cookiecutter].

 ## Command-line Options
 ```